 Does your pet have bad breath?
 Is your dog known to drool excessively?
 Have you noticed cysts under their tongue?
-If you notice your pet has any of these dental-related issues, get professional help immediately from our veterinary dentist in Winnipeg.
+If you notice your pet has any of these dental issues, get professional help immediately from our veterinary dentist in Winnipeg.
+There are many things that a pet parent should be careful about, some more complex than others.
+Choose Anderson Animal Hospital and Wellness Center to give your cherished pet the love and care they deserve.
+Our friendly team offers cat and dog teeth cleaning in an environment where your furry friends will feel comfortable.

-Extractions are a surgical procedure involving careful manipulation and suturing of gum tissue, local anesthetics, hemostatic (stops bleeding) agents, and antibiotics, if needed.
+Extracting a tooth can be painful for your pet.
+If you don’t want to see them in pain, bring them to us.
+Our team uses top-grade equipment, antibiotics, anesthetics, hemostatics and more to minimize their pain.
 We use a digital dental x-ray machine to look for disease below the gum line.
 Digital x-rays require less time than conventional x-rays, meaning your pet spends less time under anesthesia.

-Digital x-rays allow us to see abscesses, fractures, and other disease processes that are not always apparent above the gum line.
-They also allow your veterinarian to see any tooth root abnormalities that can complicate a tooth extraction, and to ensure that all root fragments were properly removed following an extraction.
+Digital x-rays allow us to see abscesses, fractures, and other disease processes that do not always appear above the gum line.
+They also allow your veterinarian to see any tooth root abnormalities that can complicate a tooth extraction and to ensure that all root fragments were properly removed following an extraction.
 Full mouth x-rays give us a wonderful reference for future cleanings.

 Dental care is critical to your pet’s overall health.
 It is always advisable to take preventative measures before it escalates into a severe problem.
 Our veterinarians will provide you with the best advice to ensure your pet’s dental health is well cared for.